onticinc/typscript/README.md

 Individual readme notes and files can be found in section folders.

+---

-This is my personal notes | sandbox repo.
-It might not make sense to you, please feel free to correct or clarify any of my notes with a pull resuest.
+*Keep in mind, this is my personal notes | sandbox repo.
+It might not make sense to you, please feel free to correct or clarify any of my notes with a pull resuest.*